devBrian/Tool-Store/README.md

 ##### Rent a Tool
-A project to learn more about Core Data framework and the advantages and disadvantages.
-Placeholder data is used.
+A project to learn more about Core Data.

 ##### Screenshots
 ![screenshot](https://raw.github.com/devBrian/Tool-Store/master/login.png)